dreamvo/gilfoyle/DESIGN.md

 > Cloud native applications are built from the ground up—optimized for cloud scale and performance.
 They’re based on microservices architectures, use managed services, and take advantage of continuous delivery to achieve reliability and faster time to market.
 [Read more](https://azure.microsoft.com/en-us/overview/cloudnative/)

 We want to provide a cloud-native application for high scale businesses.
-It should be easy for any administrator to scale web service and databases on demand, because of distributed services.
-For example, the technical choice of etcd over Redis or CockroachDB over PostgreSQL can make the difference.
-You can choose to scale the server or the storage as you wish, independently.
-For example you can [scale your own IPFS cluster](https://cluster.ipfs.io/).
+That's why it should be easy for any user to scale and mutate web services and databases on demand.
+Cloud-native also means extensible configuration for distributed environments, it defines how "cloud-friendly" your application is.

 #### G2: Customizable

 The service may have some configuration settings to be controlled by administrator such as max file size, target transcoding format, compression rate...
 To achieve that, administrator would use a simple Yaml file that centralize these settings.
 If any config file is provided, default settings are used.
 Some open source projects can be difficult to use because of too many configuration settings.
 Gilfoyle is easy to use : simply download a binary, run it and access the web service.
 Want to deploy to production?
 Use the production-ready Docker image or see container orchestration examples.